Kariye Museum (Chora Church)

-The church was originally known as the Church of the Holy Saviour Outside the Walls, but what you see today is not the first church-outside-the-walls on this site.
-This one was built in the late 11th century, and underwent repairs, restructuring and conversion to a mosque in the succeeding centuries.
-Virtually all of the interior decoration dates from 1312 and was funded by Theodore Metochites, a poet and man of letters who was auditor of the treasury under Emperor Andronikos II (r 1282–1328).
+What you see today isn't the original church.
+Instead, it was reconstructed at least five times, most significantly in the 11th, 12th and 14th centuries.
+Virtually all of the interior decoration – the famous mosaics and the less renowned but equally striking frescoes – dates from 1312 and was funded by Theodore Metochites, a poet and man of letters who was logothetes, the official responsible for the Byzantine treasury, under Emperor Andronikos II (r 1282–1328).
 One of the museum's most wonderful mosaics, found above the door to the nave in the inner narthex, depicts Theodore offering the church to Christ.

-The mosaics, which depict the lives of Christ and Mary, are simply stunning.
-Look out for the Deesis (Christ in Majesty), which shows Christ and Mary with two donors: Prince Isaac Komnenos and Melane, daughter of Mikhael Palaiologos VIII.
+Most of the interior is covered with mosaics depicting the lives of Christ and the Virgin Mary.
+Look out for the Khalke Jesus , which shows Christ and Mary with two donors – Prince Isaac Comnenos and Melane, daughter of Mikhael Palaiologos VIII.
 This is under the right dome in the inner narthex.
-On the dome itself is Genealogy of Christ, a wonderful depiction of Jesus and his ancestors.
-On the narthex's left dome is a serenely beautiful mosaic of Mary and the child Jesus surrounded by her ancestors.
+On the dome itself is a stunning depiction of Jesus and his ancestors (The Genealogy of Christ) .
+On the narthex's left dome is a serenely beautiful mosaic of Mary and the Baby Jesus Surrounded by Ancestors .

-In the nave are three mosaics: of Christ ; of Mary and the child Jesus ; and of the Dormition (Assumption) of the Blessed Virgin – turn around to see the latter as it's over the main door you just entered.
+In the nave are three mosaics: Christ ; Mary and the Baby Jesus ; and the Dormition of the Blessed Virgin (Assumption) – turn around to see the latter, as it's over the main door you just entered.
 The 'infant' being held by Jesus is actually Mary's soul.